 - Platform integrations where both parties influence data processing

+Sometimes multiple parties share decision-making authority and may be considered joint controllers when they jointly determine the purposes and means of processing.
 The key question is whether both parties have meaningful input into the purposes and means of processing.
-If yes, they're likely joint controllers.
+If yes, they’re likely joint controllers and may be considered joint controllers.

 Responsibilities and arrangements